MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 To instrument code for performance monitoring, developers can use various tools and techniques:

-- *APM tools:* Tools like Azure Application Insights can collect and analyze performance data, including metrics, traces, and logs.
+- *APM tools*: Tools like Azure Application Insights can collect and analyze performance data, including metrics, traces, and logs.
 APM tools offer features like code-level instrumentation, transaction tracing, and performance profiling.

-- *Logging and tracing frameworks:* By incorporating logging and tracing frameworks into the code base, developers can capture relevant data during runtime.
+- *Logging and tracing frameworks*: By incorporating logging and tracing frameworks into the code base, developers can capture relevant data during runtime.
 The data can include information about the running path, I/O, and performance.

-- *Custom instrumentation:* Developers can add custom code to collect performance metrics that are unique to their application and workload.
+- *Custom instrumentation*: Developers can add custom code to collect performance metrics that are unique to their application and workload.
 The custom instrumentation can measure runtimes, track resource usage, or capture specific events.
 Write custom code instrumentation only when platform metrics are insufficient.
 In some situations, the platform resource can measure aggregate or even granular perspectives of your application.
 Weigh the question of whether to duplicate that effort by using custom code against excess code tradeoffs or dependency on a platform feature.

-**Capture transaction times**.
-Application-level metrics should include end-to-end transaction times.
+**Capture transaction times.** Application-level metrics should include end-to-end transaction times.
 These transaction times should cover key technical functions such as database queries, response times for external API calls, and failure rates of processing steps.

-**Implement distributed tracing**.
-Use [distributed tracing](/azure/azure-monitor/app/distributed-tracing-telemetry-correlation) to monitor the timing and performance relationships between the request flow and the involved components.
+**Implement distributed tracing.** Use [distributed tracing](/azure/azure-monitor/app/distributed-tracing-telemetry-correlation) to monitor the timing and performance relationships between the request flow and the involved components.
 Configure distributed tracing for all flows.
 To build end-to-end transaction flows, correlate events that come from different application components or tiers.

-**Collect application logs**.
-Logging helps you understand how the application runs in various environments.
+**Collect application logs.** Logging helps you understand how the application runs in various environments.
 Application logs record the conditions that produce application events.
 Collect application logs across all application environments.
 Corresponding log entries across the application should capture a correlation ID for their respective transactions.
 The correlation ID should correlate application log events across critical system flows such as user sign-in.
 Use this correlation to assess the health of key scenarios in the context of targets and nonfunctional requirements.

-**Use structured logging**.
-Structured logging speeds up log parsing and analysis.
+**Use structured logging.**  Structured logging speeds up log parsing and analysis.
 It makes the logs easier to index, query, and report without complexity.
 Add and use a structured logging library in your application code.
 Sometimes log entries can help you correlate data that you couldn't correlate by other means.

-**Use telemetry standards**.
-Consider using APM instrumentation libraries and tools that are built around a telemetry standard, such as OpenTelemetry.
+**Use telemetry standards.** Consider using APM instrumentation libraries and tools that are built around a telemetry standard, such as OpenTelemetry.

 ### Capture platform data

 By collecting platform data, you can gain insights into the health and behavior of your workload.
 Platform data provides information about resource use, which is key for capacity planning.
 Platform data also provides insights into the health of a workload and can help you detect issues and troubleshoot.

-**Collect metrics and logs for every resource**.
-Each Azure service has a set of metrics that's unique to the functionality of the resource.
+**Collect metrics and logs for every resource.** Each Azure service has a set of metrics that's unique to the functionality of the resource.
 These metrics help you understand the resource's health and performance.
 Add a [diagnostic setting](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data-from-azure-resources) for each resource to send metrics to a location that your workload team can access as they build alerts and dashboards.

 Metric data is available for short-term access.
 For long-term access or for access from a system that's outside of Azure Monitor, send the metric data to your unified sink to the access location.

-**Use platform tooling**.
-Gather inspiration from built-in and integrated monitoring solutions, such as Azure Monitor Insights.
+**Use platform tooling.** Gather inspiration from built-in and integrated monitoring solutions, such as Azure Monitor Insights.
 This tooling streamlines performance operations.
 Consider platform tooling as you select a platform and invest in custom tooling or reporting.

-**Monitor network traffic**.
-Collect traffic analytics and monitor the traffic that traverses subnet boundaries.
+**Monitor network traffic.** Collect traffic analytics and monitor the traffic that traverses subnet boundaries.
 Your goal is to analyze and optimize network performance.

 ### Collect database data and storage data